timeforchang/portfolio/_pages/about.md

 news:
   enabled: true # includes a list of news items
-  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: # leave blank to include all the news in the `_news` folder
+  limit: 10 # leave blank to include all the news in the `_news` folder
 ---

 Hello!
 I am Andrew Chang.